 These content resources are excellent for addressing consumer objections and customer churn.
 But they help increase trust in your offerings.
 And trust enables you to build a loyal community of target buyers who will boost your content marketing Return On Investment.

-According to Bazaarvoice’s Conversation Index Volume 8, acquiring more volume of customer reviews have a significant impact on the ROIs of your marketing efforts.
+As illustrated below, acquiring more volume of customer reviews have a significant impact on the ROIs of your marketing efforts.

 The areas of impact are: